dickermoshe/zmanim-core/PYTHON.README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Lesser General Public License v2.1 - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments